|The Slate Project||

 Sara Shisler Goff (@revshiz)

 The wacky Episcopalian of the group, Sara weaves words about God into glorious theological tapestries that call to mind the majestic nature of the universe.
-Also, she likes to take emo selfies with books in the background.
-(They make her look smart.)
+She's also a rockstar.
+(Seriously, her voice is like an angel...an angel who is also a rockstar.)